ladroop/Chaturbate_reloaded/README.md

 -hide all mod/fan enter leave messages (only on the English version of the site).
 -hide all Grey user chat.
 -hide all moderator chat.
+-hide all Lovence messages (based on the most common words in those messages).
 -hide all tips smaller then a set amount.
--hide all Lovence messages (based on the most common words in those messages).
+-enable translator with lanuage selector. (see below).
 -you can see the tokens the model received while you where in the room.
 The script will remember it so you can leave or refresh the page and it will continue when you are back.
 Click clear to set it back to zero.

+The translator will translate all incoming messages to your selected language.
+If you enable it the last few messages will be translated and then every incoming message.
+When you switch between split mode and theatre mode translation takes place when a message arrives.
+It only translates real user messages.
+It does not translate lovence messages.
+It does translate PM messages.
+!!!!! this function is experimental and can stop beyond my control. (in fact everything in this script is ... )

-If you receive a PM and you are in an other tab the tab will blink until you open the tab again.
+If you receive a PM and you are in an other browser tab the browser tab will blink until you open the tab again.
--The PM tab in the chat must be closed !

 The script skips the "accept room rules" pop up.